 Adjunct Professor of Spanish and Education Studies

 Department of Romance Languages and Literatures

-My work with my students in the classroom becomes the basis for what I publish.
-I have worked on a diverse array on pedagogical materials that respond to different needs of the language learning experience.
+What I experience with my students in the classroom becomes the basis for what I publish.
+I have worked on a diverse array on pedagogical materials that respond to different needs of the language learning process.
 I am co-author of the programs Puntos de Partida, for elementary Spanish, and Más, for intermediate Spanish (both published by McGraw-Hill).